TheGameCreators/.github/profile/README.md

 **Q**> Is there or will there be an option to import objects I created in Blender 3d?
 Answer: **GameGuru MAX can import 3D models from Blender 3D if you export them in an FBX file format.**

+**Q**> I have been working on a project and the program re-writes my files or deletes items out of the game I am building.
+When I reload the program it will load in a previously saved version (sometimes months old).
+How can I fix this?
+Answer: **If you find you are having problems with the files you save and export, it could be related to corruption in the software or your OS/File System.
+We commend backing up your projects and files, and peforming a full reinstall of the software, and run disk checks to make sure you have no issues with your storage systems.
+In development, these things will happen from time to time, and we always recommend making local and non-local (cloud) backups of your important files and work so you do not lose more than a few days of work.**

+**Q**> I have been able to open the program while online then working off line and now today I am getting an error stating I need to be online.
+Is there a way to continue to work offline with the program?
+Answer: **GameGuru MAX has a built-in license validation system that requires you to connect with Steam once at least every two weeks, using a valid Steam account with the product licensed to that account.
+Once this online step has been made, you can continue to use the product off-line without the need to go online or connect to your Steam account.**

 ## AppGameKit

 **Q**> I have a question about the AGK Mobile app that runs on my Android and iOS devices.
 Can you help?